-A cable message from Siam has been received bringing the sad word of the death of Medora, the youngest daughter of Brother and Sister R. P. Abel, who are in direction of our Mission work in Bangkok, Siam.
+A cable message from Siam has been received bringing the sad word of the death of Medora, the youngest daughter of Brother and Sister R. P. Abel, who are in direction of our Mission work in Bangkok, Siam,

 Roberta Medora Abel was born March 9, 1925 and died October 12, 1927, at the age of two years, seven months, and three days.
-One night, about two weeks before her death be rooted in the principles of truth and right.
-Medora was taken very sick with amoebic dysentry; and although everything that human love and skill could suggest was done to save the precious life, it was without avail.
+One night, about two weeks before her death Medora was taken very sick with amoebic dysentry; and although everything that human love and skill could suggest was done to save the precious life, it was without avail.
 Little Medora fell asleep in the arms of Jesus on the evening of October 12.

-To Brother and Sister Abel in Siam, and to their two daughters, Genevieve and Evelyn, who at the time of their sister's death were in Shanghai in attendance at the Far Eastern Academy, we extend our most tender sympathy. and the assurance of our earnest prayers that their deep sorrow may find consolation in hope of the glad reunion so rapidly approaching, when Christ shall gather His own from every people, and from every land.
+To Brother and Sister Abel in Siam. and to their two daughters, Genevieve and Evelyn, who at the time of their sister's death were in Shanghai in attendance at the Far Eastern Academy, we extend our most tender sympathy, and the assurance of our earnest prayers that their deep sorrow may find consolation in hope of the glad reunion so rapidly approaching, when Christ shall gather His own from every land